 Producers, importers, wholesalers, and sometimes retailers pay alcohol taxes; however, the costs of these taxes are passed down to consumers through increased prices.

 The excise taxes paid by producers, importers, wholesalers, and retailers increase the amounts used to calculate sales tax; therefore, consumers then pay sale tax on the excise taxes.

-The federal government collections approximately $1 billion per month from excise alcohol taxes on spirits, beer, and wine.
-Taxes on spirits are significantly higher than beer and wine at $13.50 per gallon while beer is taxed at $18 per barrel and wine is $1.07-$3.40 per gallon.
+The federal government collects approximately $1 billion per month from excise alcohol taxes on spirits, beer, and wine.
+Taxes on spirits are significantly higher than beer and wine at $13.50 per gallon, while beer is taxed at $18 per barrel and wine is $1.07-$3.40 per gallon.
 This is because spirits have higher alcohol content than the other categories.

 In Wyoming and New Hampshire, all wine and spirits must be bought at government monopoly stores.
 Both states gain enough revenue directly from alcohol sales through government-run stores and have set prices low enough to be comparable to buying spirits without taxes.